languagetool-org/languagetool-org.github.io/development-overview.md

   to the error in more detail.
 If it contains symbol `&`, then it needs to be escaped as `&amp;`.
 * element `short` (optional): A short description of the rule, displayed on the right-click menu in the GUI and in Libre/OpenOffice.
+It's supposed to be similar to `message`, but shorter.
-* element `example`: At least two examples with one correct and one incorrect sentence.
-The sentence with the attribute `type="incorrect"` is supposed to be matched by this rule's `pattern`.
+* element `example`: At least one example with an incorrect sentence.
+The sentence with the attribute `correction="..."` is supposed to be matched by this rule's `pattern`.
 The position of the error must be marked up with the sub-element `marker`.
-Use the `correction` attribute to make the test also check whether the correction suggested by LanguageTool is what you expect.
+Use the `correction` attribute to make the test check whether the correction suggested by LanguageTool is what you expect.
 These sentences are used by the automatic test cases that can be run using `sh testrules.sh` (on Linux), `testrules.bat` (on Windows), or `mvn clean test` (for Java developers).
-The first correct and the first incorrect example will be shown to the user in the stand-alone version of LanguageTool if they look at the details of the error message.

 ## Testing rules